SolarCity says Tesla talks delayed closing project financing

-(Reuters) - Solar panel installer SolarCity Corp, which recently accepted Tesla Motors Inc's $2.6 billion takeover offer, said it experienced greater-than-usual delays in closing new project financing commitments due to the takeover talks.
+(Reuters) - Solar panel installer SolarCity Corp SCTY.O, which recently accepted Tesla Motors Inc's (TSLA.O) $2.6 billion takeover offer, said it experienced greater-than-usual delays in closing new project financing commitments due to the takeover talks.

 Tesla first made an offer for SolarCity, which is backed by Tesla founder Elon Musk, on June 21 as part of Musk's ambitious plans for a carbon-free energy and transportation company.
 The solar company accepted the offer on Aug.
 1.